Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Materials and Methods

 \subsection{The proton CT scanner}

-Any scanning technique based on the use of a penetrating probe to obtain images by sections is known as tomography.
+Any scanning technique based on the use of a non-invasive probe (e.g. penetrating radiation or ultrasounds), to obtain images of the inner body by sections, is known as tomography.
 These images by sections can be combined, using the appropriate reconstruction method, to form a 3-dimensional (3D) model of the object under study.
 In the case of transmission tomography, one generally starts by obtaining plane 2-dimensional (2D) projections, that, using the appropriate reconstruction algorithm, are turned into the final tomographic sections or 3D image.
 The most typical case of medical tomography technique by transmission is the X-ray CT, obtained from plane X-ray radiographs.
-The subject of this paper refers to tomography with proton beams, in other words, the obtention of images by sections using a proton beam as probe.
+The subject of this paper refers to tomography with proton beams, in other words, the reconstruction of images by sections using a proton beam as probe.
 Therefore, at the basis of proton CT stands the use of a proton accelerator that provides a proton beam with enough energy to go through the object of study.
-In clinical practice, the object of study is a part of a patient body, however, since we are presenting here a pre-clinical instrument, from now on the object of study will be referred to as phantom.
+As an example, Johnson et al. \cite{Johnson2017} acquired proton images of head phantoms using 200-MeV proton beams.
+In clinical practice, the object of study is a part of a patient body.
+Since we are presenting here a pre-clinical instrument, from now on the object of study will be referred to as phantom.
 As for the case of X-ray CT, we will start by obtaining proton radiographs that will be useful by themselves as explained later.